Follow Alice private toilet and toilet tent on Kilimanjaro

 We provide more detail and some helpful links in this regard in Advice for women climbing Kilimanjaro.

-Pooping when hiking
+4. Pooping when hiking

 It probably goes without saying, but try to do any business in the morning before departing camp.

 That said, you won't of course always be able to control when the need for a number two arises.
-And we should point out that a big jump in elevation actually makes you need to poop (and sometimes quite urgently).
+And we should point out that any big jump in elevation actually makes you need to poop (and sometimes quite urgently).
 So it's possible that at times on the climb you'll feel the need for a bowel movement when you normally wouldn't.

 Expect the unexpected, is what we're saying.